 Except as provided by Pub.L.
-86-272, all corporations doing business in Oregon must file Form OR-20, and are subject to the minimum excise tax.
+86-272 and ORS 314.665(2) (b)(A) all corporations doing business in Oregon must file Form OR-20, and are subject to the minimum excise tax.
 Any corporation doing business in Oregon is also required to register with the Secretary of State, Corporation Division.
 See sos.oregon.gov.